dogaaltinisik/pdsnd_github/README.md

 Bikeshare Data Explorer
 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does This project looks at three datasets from three different US cities to give valuable information about user statistics.
 ### Files used
 Include the files used